vlandham/captain_z/out/captain_z.md

 Earlier, this same night, things were a different story altogether.

-The Dread Captain Spears had the treasure map of Castle Island all locked up and safe on his ship _The Sea Breaker_.
+The Dread Captain Spears had the treasure map of Castle Island all locked up and safe on his ship The Sea Breaker.
 At least he thought it was locked up safe.

 But he probably wouldn't have thought that if he knew Captain Zephyr was on her way to take it from him.

-_The Sea Breaker_ was moored up a stones throw from Castle Island.
+The Sea Breaker was moored up a stones throw from Castle Island.
 Captain Spears' plan was for he and his pirate crew to get a good night's sleep, and then have the whole next day to search for the treasure shown on his map.
 He had even made his crew go to bed early, much to their grumbling and complaining.

 But as he and his crew were putting on their pajamas, a little boat slowly and quietly rowed its way toward their mighty pirate ship.